Adarshsathyan/simple_tinder_clone_MERN/README.md

 Once loaded the Front-end is ready.

-## `IMP: Dont kill the server to switch to next folder use two terminal for each.`
+## ` Dont kill the server to switch to next folder use two terminal for each.`

 Then on your terminal switch to tinder-backend folder by: